 The start of each school year means new classmates, changes of classrooms, and sometimes even different schools for children, which often leads to anxiety.
 This unease may last for a few months as the child makes friends and gets used to their new environment.
+What can help smooth this path is to help grow social skills in kids with special needs.

 Feeling accepted socially not only makes children feel happy, valued and secure, but has been shown to improve academic skills related to group work, class participation, problem solving, reading comprehension and creative writing.